 Remember the coffee filter snowflakes we made a couple of months ago?
-We used the same technique to make our own heart doily decorations for Valentine’s Day.
+We used the same technique to make our own coffee filter heart decorations for Valentine’s Day.

-And, the other wonderful thing about the coffee filters is that they take watercolor paint really well.
-And the wet paint makes the ridges disappear from the coffee filters.
+And the other wonderful thing about the coffee filters is that they take watercolor paint really well.
+The wet paint makes the ridges disappear from the coffee filters.

 This time we worked on sheets of wax paper, although we’ve also done these over newspaper, posterboard, and directly on the table (watercolor is a pretty easy clean up).

-I love how the hearts look in the window!
+I love how the Valentine’s Day hearts look in the window!
 As with the snowflakes, Maia and I just glued these up with dabs from a glue stick (easy to wash off later).

 Framed Coffee Filter Hearts